microsoft/RulesEngine/ROADMAP.md

 This is the Roadmap of this RulesEngine fork.

 - Migrate from Newtonsoft.Json to System.Text.Json
-- From Moq to NSubstitute
+- Go From Moq to NSubstitute
-- Enhance the Documentation and Wiki
+- Enhance and Correct the Wiki
 - Refactor Code and add comments for readability
+- Fix Issues from the original project

+More to come .. :)